 In his descriptions both of the PCP therapist, and of some of the fundamental points of PCP, Kelly often refers to attitudes and abilities which make up the core of literary competence.
 The purpose of this workshop is to connect PCP to some literary-theoretical concepts in order to facilitate an experience of how a deep and self-reflective relationship with literary texts can have a role in the acquisition and fine-tuning of these attitudes and abilities, and thus in therapist training.

 Politicians' Communication in COVID Times from a Personal Construct Psychology Point of View

 Massimo Giliberto, Francesca Del Rizzo & Chiara Lui

 We would try to analyse politicians' communication about COVID during lockdown from a PCP perspective.
 We will focus on the constructs expressed and on its performative features.
 It will be a conjoint laboratory, an opportunity to understand and subsume the processes at play by means, in particular of some Italian examples.
 Participants will be encouraged to work on examples from the experience of their countries.

 Triangulating Ontological Positions

 As a psychology of the self or personality, Kelly’s constructivism is similar to other psychologies in some respects and different from those in other respects.
-I’ll introduce my constructs of a specific triad (PCP, social constructionism, Jung’s model of the psyche) and then invite an open-ended dialogue about the comparability and uniqueness of PCP in general.
+I’ll introduce my constructs of a specific triad (PCP, social constructionism, Jung’s model of the psyche) and then invite an open-ended discussion about the psychological significance of images.

 In this presentation I will discuss how Kelly's Construct Theory informed the development of an exercise called 'Odd-one-Out' as an exercise for teachers to use in the classroom.
 Odd-one-Out gave teachers insight into how the learners were thinking about and making sense of topics in the school curriculum